GenieCoderSrc/reusable_image_widget/README.md

 - `cached_network_image`
 - `photo_view`
 - `flutter_bloc`
+- `get_it`

 ---

 ## Example

-A complete usage example can be found in the `example/` directory.
+See the `example/` directory for a full example implementation demonstrating the usage of the widgets and cubit.

 ---

 ## License

-MIT License
+© MIT License.

 ---

 ## Author

-**reusable_image_widget** developed and maintained by Shohidul Islam
+**reusable_image_widget** Developed with ❤️ by [Shohidul Islam](https://github.com/ShohidulProgrammer)

-Feel free to contribute, open issues, and submit pull requests!
+Contributions, issues, and pull requests are welcome!

+---